 A fast track is given over one single topic.
 Students are given 2-3 questions from each subtopic within that topic to attempt.
 A student can either choose to work through the problem or skip to the next subtopic.
 Based on their results, students who have “fast tracked” through a subtopic will receive a green fast forward arrow and are considered proficient in that subtopic.

 Remember you can still set work on a topic a student has shown strong understanding.
-However, if you assign an adaptive task, they will start off with harder questions from the set and get 3 times the usual amount of progress for each question.
+However, if you assign an adaptive task, they will start off with harder questions from the set and progress faster in mastery earned after each correct question.
 This means they can still revise and practice but won't spend as much time on things they know, so they have more time to cover new content.

 We close fast track tests if any of these conditions are met: